Taisha Ryu: Characteristics of the style

 A special characteristic of the school is the use of fukuro-shinai (袋竹刀), a bamboo sword wrapped in leather, said to have been developed by Kamiizumi Ise no Kami, which allows for full contact sparring without the danger of (major) injuries.

 The meaning of Taisha

-The name of the school is very unique among Japanese martial traditions.
+The name of the school is unique among Japanese martial traditions.
 Usually these names are composed of a combination of kanji, i.e. logographic Han characters.
 However, the name of Taisha-ryū (タイ捨流) uses both kanji and katakana, a Japanese syllabary.
 While kanji are always attributed a certain meaning, katakana characters have only a phonetic value, without giving clues as to the meaning of the phrase.